axkeyz/portfolio/content/_index.md

 ---
 title: Hey there,
 tagline: I'm Aileen Huang.
-title_descrip: I'm a full-stack developer in Auckland, New Zealand.
+title_descrip: I'm a full-stack developer based in New Zealand.
 If you need a digital solution, then maybe I can help.
 title_button: Hire Me
 title_button_url: /contact
 cv_button: My Resume
 cv_button_url: /pdf/Aileen%20Huang.pdf
 cover_image: svg/cover_image.svg

+about_me_heading: About Me
+about_me:
+    - I'm Aileen Huang, a full-stack developer based in New Zealand.
+    - I've on-off coded since 2011, but unfortunately my fragmented family refused to let me study anything related to computer science or engineering.
+On the fortunate side, I had a manager who noticed my interest in coding after seeing me automate for an unrelated job, leading to my journey in web development.
+    - Nowadays, I build APIs, apps and websites with various languages and tools.
+I'm keen to use the right stack for the job, even if it means learning something completely new.
+    - My blog contains my studies into computer science and software engineering.
+It may also contain some side project stuff.

 services_heading: What can I do for you?
 services_descrip: